biril/jasq/README.md

 });
 ```

-In certain cases it may be useful to access a dependency without necessarily creating a mock
+Often, it may be useful to access a dependency without necessarily creating a mock beforehand.
+The
-beforehand.
-The `dependencies` hash may be used to access any dependency, mocked or not:
+`dependencies` hash may be used to access any dependency, mocked or not:

 ```javascript
 require(["jasq"], function () {